 How often should I eat foods with protein in them?

-Because protein is a filling nutrient, it’s a good idea to eat some at every meal and at most snacks to keep you satisfied and not hungry.
-Our bodies have no way of storing protein, so you can’t eat it all at one meal and assume that your body will have enough at other times.
+Protein is a filling nutrient, so it’s a good idea to eat some at every meal and at most snacks to feel satisfied and not hungry.
+Our bodies have no way of storing protein so you can’t eat it all at one meal and assume that your body will have enough at other times.
 The table below includes some easy ways for you to get in protein throughout the day.

 |Whole wheat toast with peanut butter||String cheese||Lean cold-cuts with vegetables and cheese (in a sandwich or wrap)||Baked or grilled fish|